yk1002/CarND-Advanced-Lane-Lines/README.md

 (Below I describe how the algorithm detects left lane pixels.
 Exactly the same steps can be used for the right lane pixels.)

-1. Record all non-zero pixels (pixels in red in the picture below) that are inside the green rectangle at the bottom (see the picture below).
+1. Record all non-zero pixels (pixels in red in the image below) that are inside the green rectangle at the bottom (see the image below).
 The width of the rectangle is reasonably pre-set as 200 (`=margin*2`) and the height as `1/9` of the total height of the image.
 1. If more than 50 pixels are found in the rectangle, move it to the left or right in such a way that the center of the rectangle is aligned to the mean X coordinate of those pixels.
 1. Move the rectangle up by `1/9` of the height of the image and repeat the process until green boxes cover the entire height of the image.